 The lapdesk may not be perfect, but with its unique combination of features, the N600 makes a very good option for those who regularly use their laptop away from their desk even with its minor quirks.

-Logitech has once again extended and expanded their laptop Lapdesk accessory lineup.
-This time, instead of adding in speakers or cooling fans, or other miscellaneous features, their latest creation comes with a much more usable feature: a large 5" pullout touchpad.
-The N600 Lapdesk still is designed to protect you from the heat of your laptop when you are not at a desk by bringing the "desk" to you, but by including a touchpad, you no longer need to attach a mouse and literally have a more all in one solution.
-This is the theory behind the Logitech's lapdesk.
-Does the reality align with the theory or is it another product which needs to go back to the drawing board?
+Logitech has once again extended and expanded its laptop Lapdesk accessory lineup.
+This time, instead of adding in speakers or cooling fans, or other miscellaneous features, their latest creation comes with a much more useful feature: a large 5″ pullout touchpad.
+The N600 Lapdesk still is designed to protect you from the heat of your laptop when you are not at a desk by bringing the “desk” to you, but by including a touchpad, you no longer need to attach a mouse and literally have a more all in one solution.
+This is the theory behind Logitech’s lapdesk.
+Does the reality align with the theory or is it another product that needs to go back to the drawing board?

-Even though the multi-touch touchpad looks small on this large tray, it does provide you with a full 5" worth of area.
-If you use one finger, it acts as a pointer; two fingers for scrolling through pages; and three fingers for the "forward" and "back" thumb buttons of a mouse.
-The genius of this design is that when you are reclined in bed or even just sitting up in a chair, your right hand will naturally fall to this pull out tray.
-As an added bonus, since multi-touch pad stores inside the N600, it is full protected during transport.
+Even though the multi-touch touchpad looks small on this large tray, it does provide you with a full 5″ worth of area.
+If you use one finger, it acts as a pointer; two fingers for scrolling through pages; and three fingers for the “forward” and “back” thumb buttons of a mouse.
+The genius of this design is that when you are reclined in bed or even just sitting up in a chair, your right hand will naturally fall to this pull-out tray.
+As an added bonus, since multi-touch pad stores inside the N600, it is fully protected during transport.

 While the touchpad and its pull-out tray are the star of the show, the Lapdesk portion of the N600 is just as important.
 As such, the top of this unit is covered in a very gripy rubber with nice textured swirls added into it.
 In fact, the rubber top may be too sticky as everything sticks to it, including dirt, lint and other less than desirable items floating around in the air.
 This brings us to my biggest complaint about the N600: it is hard to keep clean.
 Where the top surface is so sticky, you will want to keep a cleaning cloth handy.
 Cleaning the N600 is difficult as it does not want to give up anything that has attached itself to it.